 What Is A Property Description?

-5 Steps: How To Create A House Description
+How To Write A Property Description

-1. Craft An Attention-Grabbing Headline
+1. Create An Engaging Headline

-2. Write A Straight-Forward Introduction
+2. Provide A Straightforward Introduction

 Don’t waste time or prime space with a lengthy introduction that doesn’t provide any information.
 Instead, get straight to the point and tell the buyer exactly what the listing is about.
 A good introduction will tell the buyer what they’re looking at and why they want to continue reading.

 This is a great place for any other major selling points of the home that didn’t make it in the headline.
-These are features that don’t need any other description to back them up, like an open-concept layout, free parking, mountain views or lake access.
+These are features that don’t need any other description to back them up, like an open-concept layout, multi-car parking, mountain views or lake access.

-A picture may be worth a thousand words, but it often can’t convey all the emotions, benefits and features like words can.
+A picture may be worth a thousand words, but it often can’t convey all the emotions, benefits, and features like words can.
 This property description is your chance to highlight the home’s selling points, especially if they’re easily represented in the listing photos.

-4. Describe Any Special Promotions
+4. List Any Promotions

 If you’re trying to sell the home fast, consider a special promotion to motivate the buyer even more.
 After a descriptive and creative narrative of the home, a special promotion can be the final thing that excites the home buyer and provides the extra push to contact you.

 Such promotions could include a discount on the sales price or an offer of seller concessions to offset some of the potential buyer’s closing costs.
 Be sure to avoid language that makes your sale sound desperate.

-5. Lock In The Call To Action
+5. Write A Captivating Call To Action

 Direct them to get in touch with phrases like “Schedule a tour now.
 Call us at 555-5555” or “Don’t miss out on this house.
 Call us now at 555-5555.”